Analysis of Finite Element Methods for Vector Laplacians on Surfaces: Numerical Results

 \paragraph{Manufactured Problem.} We manufacture problems on this geometry from the following ansatz as our analytical tangential vector field solution (expressed in Cartesian coordinates)

-and we calculate the corresponding load tangential vector field for both the standard formulation and the symmetric formulation of the vector Laplacian.
+and we calculate the corresponding load tangential vector field for both the standard problem \eqref{eq:problem} and the symmetric problem \eqref{eq:problem-sym}.
 The analytical solution is illustrated in Figure~\ref{fig:field-analytical}.

-\paragraph{Nullspace in Symmetric Formulation.} In the case of the symmetric formulation on the torus surface will have a nullspace depicted in Figure~\ref{fig:field-nullspace}.
-This is easily realized from the fact that the symmetric covariant derivative tensor is the projection of the symmetric Euclidean gradient, i.e. the linearized strain tensor, onto the tangential plane.
-Thereby the nullspace will consist of all linearized rigid body motions which are tangential to the surface.
-By searching for solutions orthogonal to this nullspace the problem is well posed.
-In the case of the standard formulation we do not have any nullspace by Lemma~\ref{lem:constant-fields}.

-\paragraph{The Mesh.} In Figure~\ref{fig:mesh1} we illustrate an example mesh of the model problem geometry.
-Higher order geometry interpolations are constructed by adding nodes for higher order Lagrange basis functions on each facet and mapping these nodes onto the torus surface $\Gamma$ by a closest point map.
-To investigate whether or not convergence is dependent of the mesh structure we also use perturbed meshes, for example as illustrated in Figure~\ref{fig:mesh2}, which are generated by randomly moving the mesh vertices a distance proportional to $h$ and then mapping the vertices back onto $\Gamma$ by a closest point map.

-\paragraph{A Numerical Example.} A numerical solution to the model problem using the symmetric formulation of the vector Laplacian is shown in Figure~\ref{fig:error-subfig0}.
-In Figures~\ref{fig:error-subfig1}--(d) we present the magnitude of the error over $\Gamma_h$ using different orders of geometry interpolation and as shown in the analysis above we here see the benefit of choosing the order of the geometry approximation one order above the order of the finite element approximation.
-Choosing an even higher order of geometry approximation gives no visual improvement.
+\paragraph{A Numerical Example.} A numerical solution to the model problem using the standard formulation of the vector Laplacian is shown in Figure~\ref{fig:field-numerical}.
+In Figure~\ref{fig:error} we present the magnitude of the pointwise error over $\Gamma_h$ using piecewise linear finite elements which varying of the geometry and normal approximations.
+The results confirm what we can suspect from looking at our estimates; when using isoparametric elements and the normal of $\Gamma_h$ in the penalty term, the dominating error seems to stem from the normal approximation in the penalty term.